 .
 Instead of looking for the second line after the anchor in general, Sensible looks for the second line that contains a currency.
 Convenient, right?

-In the app, you can visually inspect anchors and methods by looking at their color coding:
+In the app, you can visually inspect anchors and methods by looking at their color coding:- Orange boxes show lines matched by the Anchor object.

 .